-Where is the Surgery Performed?
+Where is the operation done?

-The surgery will be performed in our fully accredited surgical facility on an outpatient basis.
-No inpatient stay is required.
+The procedure will be carried out as an outpatient procedure in our fully accredited surgical facility.
+No hospitalisation is necessary.